boxing/boxrec/CONTRIBUTING.md

 ## Welcome

-If there is an open issue feel free to comment that you'll work on it.
+If there is an [open issue](https://github.com/boxing/boxrec/issues) feel free to comment that you'll work on it.
+This prevents multiple people from working on the same issue.

 ## Requirements
 - Requires Node 7.6+